Awscar/VisualBasicObfuscator/README.md

                         case some name has to be in original script cause it may break it otherwise).
 Repeat the option for more words.
+                        It also affects strings, and also case sensitive.
   -v, --verbose         Verbose output.
   -q, --quiet           No unnecessary output.
 ```